maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 = 3.1.0 =
 * Tested up to WordPress version 4.7.2.
+* Synched with the latest Stripe Checkout JavaScript API.
 * Limited the loading of plugin's static resources only to pages that use the plugin.
 * Implemented detection of when a transaction could not be submitted due to an untrusted HTTPS/SSL certificate.